jpmvferreira/stag/README.md

 # Disclaimer

-Stag is a personal project, not enterprise grade software.
+StagFS is a personal project, not enterprise grade software.
 I use it myself and it works well for me, but bugs can happen, so don’t trust it with important files unless you’ve got backups (which you should have anyways!).
-Stag repositories are kept in a single folder, so backing up is very straight forward.
+StagFS repositories are kept in a single folder, so backing up is very straight forward.

 # References